Opening Balance Adjustments

 CR: Deferred Revenue $500

-Once corrected, you Rillet Deferred Revenue subledger will perfectly match your balance sheet going forward.
+Once recorded, your Rillet subledger will match your balance sheet going forward.

-Lets assume your legacy system has a open credit on the AR Aging for $1,000.
-This customer churned over 2 years ago and is not expected to use this credit, therefore you want to remove the credit during your Rillet onboarding.
+Example 2: Removing stale credits from AR Aging Suppose your legacy system shows an open $1,000 credit in AR Aging.
+The customer churned two years ago and will not use this credit, so you want to remove it during onboarding.

-When migrating your historical data, Rillet will exclude this credit from the AR Aging.
+When migrating your data, Rillet will exclude this stale credit.

-For more information, please discuss with your Rillet implementation consultant
+For more information, your Rillet implementation consultant can guide you through the process.

 Last updated